onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-3/README.md

               readOnly: true

 After starting a deployment, one can inspect the installed stage libs in the deployed SDCs.
-For example I deployed two instances of SDC and can see the Pods are running:
+For example here are Pods for two instances of SDC:

     $ kubectl get pods | grep sdc
     sdc-69bd8dcc78-x2bs2             1/1     Running   0          17m